 Ultimately we want them to make the link and start to question their own behaviour behind the wheel.

-Our approach uses 'experts' from within the community to get our message across.
-These 'experts' have regular contact with our 'sensible stoners'; they are people such as dairy owners, fish and chip shop workers and the children of our target audience.
+This approach uses 'experts' from within the community to get our message across.
+These 'experts' have regular contact with people who use cannabis and think they are ok to drive; they are people such as dairy owners, fish and chip shop workers and the children of our target audience.
 These 'experts' provide observational insights that aim to get our drugged-drivers to acknowledge that cannabis slows them down.

 At this stage of the campaign, we want our audience to simply acknowledge this and start to question the safety of their driving when their ability to react may not be as fast as it could be.

-This campaign launched on 18 August 2013 with media that has been targeted at specific television channels and shows, cinema and online sites that are popular with people in their thirties and forties.
+This campaign launched on 18 August 2013 with media that was targeted at specific television channels and shows, cinema and online sites.
+The Snapchat initiative launched in August 2014.